HirokiHamaguchi/qnlab/doc/study/combined_output.md

 for $k=0,1,2,\dots$.
 By construction, each $G_k$ is symmetric.
-From \cref{eq:psb-iteration} and the definition, we have
+From the definitions, we have

 $$
 \begin{equation*}